 What is Needed

 Canadians need equilibrium returned to housing affordability.
 We need to ensure that well-qualified buyers can buy a home they can afford and that meets their needs.
 We need more housing supply to help meet demand and avoid rapid house price escalation.
 We need mortgage rules that strike the right balance between avoiding excessive debt and allowing responsible borrowers to finance what will likely be the biggest asset of their lives and a key part of retirement and financial planning: their home.

 Right now, well-qualified, well-employed individuals and families are being squeezed out of homeownership.
-Their earnings are going towards paying rent instead of a mortgage.
-They are not building equity, they are not reaping the benefits of the forced-savings approach homeownership provides.
+Their earnings are going towards paying rent instead of a mortgage, and those rent prices keep escalating.
+They are not building equity, and they are not reaping the benefits of the forced-savings approach homeownership provides.
 Rent prices are going up due to the demand, and as the cost of renting rises, more and more people will need social housing.

 All levels of government have a role in turning the tide.
 And the federal government can be a key player to unlock the door to homeownership, and in doing so help all Canadians.
 Read more about how the government can help.